kinverarity1/lasio/README.md

 This is a Python 3.5+ package to read and write Log ASCII Standard (LAS) files, used for borehole data such as geophysical, geological, or petrophysical logs.
-It's compatible with vers ions 1.2 and 2.0 of the LAS file specification, published by the [Canadian Well Logging Society](https://www.cwls.org/products/#products-las).
+It's compatible with versions 1.2 and 2.0 of the LAS file specification, published by the [Canadian Well Logging Society](https://www.cwls.org/products/#products-las).
 Support for LAS 3 is [being worked on](https://github.com/kinverarity1/lasio/issues/5).